Oil falls below $72 after sharp rally in volatile market

-LONDON (Reuters) - Brent oil fell below $72 a barrel on Tuesday, giving up some of its gains in the previous day’s rally from five-year lows, as traders voiced uncertainty over whether the market had reached a floor or would keep falling.
+LONDON (Reuters) - Brent oil fell below $72 a barrel on Tuesday, giving up some of its gains in Monday’s sharp rally from five-year lows, as traders were uncertain over whether the market had reached a floor or would continue to fall.

 “I am not surprised the price is going down.
-The market is looking for a renewed sense of direction and trying to figure out if we have hit the bottom or if we are about to go lower again,” said Michael Hewson, an analyst at CMC Markets.
+The market is looking for a renewed sense of direction and trying to figure out if we have hit the bottom or if we are about to go lower again,” said Michael Hewson, an analyst at CMC Markets in London.

 “I think there is a lot of ebb and flow, and at the moment there is a battle going on between the bulls and the bears in light of the really strong rally we saw yesterday.”

-Oil has fallen since June to reach its lowest since October 2009 on Monday as new supplies of high-quality, light crude from North America overwhelmed demand, which in turn has suffered from slower economic growth in China and Europe.
+Oil has fallen since June to reach its lowest since October 2009 on Monday as new supplies of high quality, light oil from North America have overwhelmed demand.

-The Organization of the Petroleum Exporting Countries had been expected to trim output last week to try to rebalance the market but agreed to maintain existing production targets.
+The Organization of the Petroleum Exporting Countries had been expected to trim output at a meeting last week to try to rebalance the market but agreed to maintain existing production targets.

-Analysts said the market was going through a volatile adjustment phase that would lead to erratic price movements until a more stable pricing environment was found.
+Analysts said the market was going through a volatile adjustment phase that would lead to erratic price movements until a more stable pricing environment is found.

-“The physical crude oil market is well supplied and that oversupply will last into the second quarter of next year,” said Olivier Jakob, oil analyst at Petromatrix in Zug, Switzerland.
+“Saudi Arabia and OPEC no longer have the mechanism to balance markets from the supply side,” said Mark Keenan, head of commodities research Asia at Societe Generale.

 The two benchmarks touched five-year lows on Monday, with Brent dipping to $67.53 a barrel and WTI touching $63.72, before recovering to settle up on the day.